Using the West Key Number System

 If you navigate back to the main Key Number page, you can see two options: search headnotes or Key Numbers and topics.
 The main search bar at the top of the screen will search across all of the headnotes within the Key Number System.
 This is helpful to find headnotes related to your issue and then see where they are classified within the Key Number System.
 The second search bar in the gray box searches only Key Numbers and topics.
 This option helps to find specific Key Numbers that use the language you have, whereas the search in headnotes provides a broader option to find helpful headnotes or related Key Numbers.

 Finding one case on point will directly lead you to others through Key Numbers.
 Headnotes are summaries of specific points of law addressed in a particular case, drafted by Westlaw Attorney Editors to ensure that topics include relevant cases even where those cases may use atypical language.
-Applicable headnotes are always listed at the top of a case, and so provide a good alternative entry point into the Key Number System.
+Applicable headnotes are always listed at the top of a case, and provide a good alternative entry point into the Key Number System.
 After reviewing cases and locating a helpful headnote, click into the Key Number System through the classification hierarchy next to the headnote.
-(You may need to click “Change View” above the first headnote.)
+(You can change the headnote presentation using the view options at the top right of the first headnote.)

 After choosing a Key Number, you can search within using the box along the left, or you may look in a different jurisdiction by using the Change link under the Key Number heading at the top of the page.